Nuand/bladeRF-fsk/matlab/README.txt

-This set of MATLAB files will generate/receive binary CPFSK baseband waveforms.
+This set of MATLAB model files will generate/receive binary CPFSK baseband waveforms.
+Only models the physical layer portion of the modem, does not include link layer.
 Works on both MATLAB and GNU Octave.

-Run fsk.m to simulate the FSK modem just in MATLAB.
+Run fsk.m to simulate the FSK modem
-Run fsk_csv.m to write/read IQ samples to/from a csv file so they can be
+- Set use_file=1 to write/read IQ samples to/from a csv file so they can be transmitted/received on an RF carrier with a bladeRF (e.g. using bladeRF-cli)
-    transmitted/received on an RF carrier with a bladeRF.
-In order to run this successfully you need to add bladeRF/host/misc/matlab to your matlab path (for the save_csv() and load_csv() functions)
+- If use_file=0, the modem will be simulated only internally in MATLAB/Octave

 fsk_mod(): FSK baseband modulator function
 - generates CPFSK baseband IQ waveform of the given set of bits